Aadit3003/llm-medical-personas/README.md

 question_answering_module.py - Abstracts the QA function used in metric.py \
 **plausibility_metric.py** - Contains the "Original Correctness" metric calculation function using flant5-large as a QA model.

+environment.txt - Explicitly lists all the packages (with versions) in the virtual environment. \
 report.pdf - The report containing details about experimental design and results. \
 talk_slides.pdf - The slides to my presentation on this study.